nvidia-holoscan/holoscan-sdk/docs/components/conditions.md

 - MessageAvailableCondition
 - ExpiringMessageAvailableCondition
+- MultiMessageAvailableCondition
+- MultiMessageAvailableTimeoutCondition
 - DownstreamMessageAffordableCondition
 - CountCondition
 - BooleanCondition
 - PeriodicCondition
 - AsynchronousCondition

 These conditions fall under various types as detailed below.
-Often, conditions are explicitly added to an operator by the application author, but it should also be noted that unless the default is overridden a `MessageAvailableCondition` is automatically added for each of an operator's input ports and a `DownstreamMessageAffordableCondition` is automatically added for each of it's output ports.
+Often, conditions are explicitly added to an operator by the application author, but it should also be noted that unless the default is overridden, a `MessageAvailableCondition` is automatically added for each of an operator's input ports and a `DownstreamMessageAffordableCondition` is automatically added for each of it's output ports.

 :::{note}
 Detailed APIs can be found here: {ref}`C++ <api/holoscan_cpp_api:conditions>`/{py:mod}`Python <holoscan.conditions>`.